-On the very first Sunday in Dublin during my grad school years, I spent the day roaming the city with my friend and partner-in-crime, Amy.
-After a stroll along the Liffey, we stumbled upon The Brazen Head (Ireland’s rumored oldest pub), where we settled in at a corner table in the main bar and ordered a pint of Guinness and a traditional Irish lunch.
-When a band started playing Irish folk songs in front of the fireplace, I knew I was officially and wholeheartedly in love with Ireland.
+On our first Sunday living in Dublin, I spent the day roaming the city with my partner-in-crime, Amy.
+After a stroll along the Liffey, we stumbled upon The Brazen Head, which is Ireland’s rumored oldest pub.
+Here, we settled in at a corner table and ordered a pint of Guinness and a traditional lunch.
+When a band started playing folk songs in front of the fireplace, I knew it.
+I was officially and wholeheartedly in love with Ireland.

 Amy and I spent countless Sundays thereafter drinking pints upon pints and singing along to the live music.
-We made friends with the band members and bartenders, took our families and friends there when they came to visit, and whiled away afternoons and evenings in what would become my favorite bar in the world.
+We made friends with the band members and bartenders, and took our families and friends there when they came to visit.
+Here, we whiled away afternoons and evenings in what would become my favorite bar in the world.
 Six years ago on my birthday, during a typical night at The Brazen Head, I got a call from a boy thousands of miles away who would become my fiance many years later.

-I knew The Brazen Head was the first bar I would take Sean when we arrived in Dublin, and it didn’t disappoint.
+I knew The Brazen Head was the first bar I would take Sean to when we arrived.
+It didn’t disappoint!
 It was a Sunday evening, so the music was in full swing when we arrived.
 We ordered pints (Sean’s first Guinness!) and took a seat outside under the heat lamps.
 You are perfection, Brazen Head.
 Truly grand.

 Starting at Brazen Head gives a Dublin first-timer the perfect chance to glimpse the sites and sounds of City Center.
 Though a thousand stops could have been made along the way, we walked east along Dame Street all the way to our next pub.